Barwon Estuary Monitoring Pilot Project

 Meet The Volunteers

-We now have 16 trained and ready volunteers ready to collect and contribute data to a community-driven, public health monitoring project.
-The volunteers will split into three smaller teams, The EstuaryWatchers, The Swamp Hens and The Spoonbills, to cover the eight monitoring sites selected as part of the Barwon Estuary Monitoring Pilot Project.
+We now have 18 trained and ready volunteers ready to collect and contribute data to a community-driven, public health monitoring project.
+The volunteers will split into smaller teams, and Deirdre and Shaya, as Project Officers, are looking forward to hearing what team names emerge this year.

 Monitoring Commenced